Community Engagement

 Traces of the Trade was produced in association with WGBH-Boston, where the team was based as Filmmakers-in-Residence during part of post-production.

-Gracious support has also been provided by the Episcopal Divinity School.
+Gracious support was also provided by the Episcopal Divinity School.

 Funders

-We are grateful to our many financial contributors:
+We are grateful to our many financial contributors, without whom we could not have made this film:

 • Akonadi Foundation